ahmelsayed/ladybughouse/README.md

 ###changelog

+***March 14, 2016*** :
+- Repository created
-***March 14, 2016*** : Repository created - Moved blog item date and title from header to article section.
+- Moved blog item date and title from header to article section
+- Added a `custom.css` file under `/styles/` and edited the `template.conf` in order to inject it in the site.
+- Migrated all the Custom Styles from the Squarespace platform to be put in the `custom.css` file.
+(Note: images still have to be uploaded there.)
+- Changed Give Today button to have the ladybug. (desktop and mobile)